In some cases it's useful to make changes to test environment, prior to changing a live system.

 This recommended for updates, to make sure everything runs as intended without interfering with you live system.
 In this documentation we will show you the possibilities that exist.

-Then copy the files of your live environment into the newly created subfolder.
+Then copy the files of your live environment into the newly created folder.

 It is important that you also copy the .env and .htaccess files.
 Please note that files beginning with "." may not be displayed directly.
 In this case, you may need to adjust the display settings of the program that you are using to copy the files.
 For more information, see the documentation for the program you are using.